Tax Tips for Short Sales

 Tax implications of forgiven debt

 If your lender forgives the balance of your mortgage after the short sale, you may not be out of the woods yet.
 You may have to include the forgiven debt as taxable income in the year of the short sale.
-The Mortgage Forgiveness Debt Relief Act of 2007 and its extensions exempted that income through 2016 from taxation, up to $2 million, if it was your principal residence, or main home.
-However, the tax still applied to second or vacation houses as well as rental properties.
+The Mortgage Forgiveness Debt Relief Act of 2007 and its extensions exempts that income through 2020 from taxation, up to $2 million, if it was your principal residence, or main home.
+However, the tax still applies to second or vacation houses as well as rental properties.

 Before seeking a short sale or being forced into a foreclosure, you may be able to negotiate a mortgage restructuring to allow you to stay in your home and to be more able to afford your mortgage's terms and interest rate.
 These types of loan modifications can take many forms and may include: